What is carbon offset?

 What is the difference between the voluntary and compliance based carbon markets?

 Voluntary markets allow organizations to offset their emissions through the voluntary purchase of offset credits.
-Each credit is equivalent to one ton of CO2, quantified according to an offset protocol that has been approved under a voluntary registry such as Climate Action Reserve, Verified Carbon Standard, Climate, Community and Biodiversity Standard, and the American Carbon Registry.
+Each credit is equivalent to one ton of CO2, quantified according to an offset protocol that has been approved under a voluntary registry such as Climate Action Reserve, Verified Carbon Standard, Climate, Community and Biodiversity Standard, or the American Carbon Registry.

 Compliance markets result from regulation intended to enforce a cap on single-source emissions.
 Typically the regulatory body establishes an emissions threshold, referred to as a cap; facilities responsible for more emissions than the cap are required to purchase offset credits to bring their emissions levels back below the regulation’s critical line.
 The California Air Resources Board is the only compliance market we currently work in.